-In some circumstances it is best for the family if the member PCSs to the new duty alone.
+In some circumstances it is best for the family if the member PCSs to the new unit alone.
 If the family is entitled to move and makes this choice it is referred to as going GEO or being a geographical bachelor.
 There are no forms to complete and it is purely a personal decision.

-If the member does GEO there is no guarantee there will be housing available for him/her at the new unit.
-Also if the unit is not consider a critical housing area or arduous duty the BAH will be based on where the member is stationed, not where the family is residing.
+If the member's unit is not consider a critical housing area or arduous duty the BAH will be based on where the member is stationed, not where the family is residing.
+Also dependents of GEO bachelors are not eligible for TRICARE Prime Remote.
+The dependents must live with the active duty members to qualify for Prime Remote.